Skip to main content

 Provision the metric server on your EKSโ€‹

-Now lets deploy metric server with helm_release provider
+Now let's deploy the metric server with helm_release provider

 karpenter.tf